aleokdev/munchkin-online/scripting_api.md

 - `game.last_event`: FlowEvent -> The last event recorded by the game (readonly)
 - `game.get_ticks()`: int -> The game_flow ticker (counts up after game_flow.lua is executed)
 - `game.stage`: string -> The game stage (read/write)
+- `game.turn_number`: int -> The current turn (Each time a player finishes their turn, this should increment)

 - `game.give_treasure(player)`: void -> Gives 1 card of treasure from the deck to the given player, directly, without calling on_reveal first
 - `game.give_dungeon(player)`: void -> Gives 1 card of dungeon from the deck to the given player, directly, without calling on_reveal first
-- `game.open_dungeon()`: void -> Calls on_reveal for the first card of the deck and then discards it, or, if on_reveal is not defined for that card, gives the card to the current player
+- `game.open_dungeon()`: void -> Creates a new coroutine for on_reveal for the first card of the deck and then does executes it once (Remember to discard or put the card somewhere in your script!), or, if on_reveal is not defined for that card, gives the card to the current player.
+Does nothing if the dungeon deck is empty.
 - `game.should_borrow_facing_up`: bool -> Should the next card be borrowed facing up or down? (read/write)

 - `game.start_battle()`: void -> Starts a new battle.
 Only possible if `game.get_current_battle()` is nil